devjiangzhou/DWRM/README.md

 ====

 EN:
-A light weight remote method calling library
+A light weight remote method invoking library

 NOTE:All class/struct/enum etc. are prefixed with a 'BI' rather than a 'DW', this is because previously DWRM is written for Baidu Inputmethod.